Your pension finances

 Tax on your pension

-For more information, please see the FAQ, What is my lifetime allowance?
+For more information, please see the FAQ, What is my annual allowance?

 Depending on your situation, you may receive a tax-free lump sum when you retire, but your annual pension is taxed like any other kind of income you earn.
-Exceeding your lifetime allowance can also affect how much you’re taxed on your pension.
+HMRC limit the amount of tax-free lump sum at £268,275 for most members for all schemes.
+If you are affected, we will provide you with full details when you retire.

 If we have received your P45 from your employer, we will apply the same tax code to your pension on a ‘month one’ basis.
 We will then notify HMRC as soon as the pension goes into payment and they will notify us of the correct tax code to use.